-That was nearly fifteen years ago, and I find it just as difficult today to answer the question, What makes the Rose unique?
+That was nearly twenty-four years ago, and I find it just as difficult today to answer the question, What makes the Rose unique?
 The obvious answer would be the careful selection of movies and our stellar customer service.
 But the writer in me - still aspiring - needs a deeper answer, just as character requires motivation.

 In his wonderful essay, "Here Is New York," E.B.White wrote of three New Yorks: the natives who give it solidity and continuity, the commuters who give the city its tidal restlessness, and the settlers who give it passion.
 It is the third group, White explained, "that accounts for New York's high strung disposition, its poetical deportment, its dedication to the arts, and its incomparable achievements."

 Port Townsend, in a modest way, lives and breathes by the same recipe three thousand miles from that dizzying, vertical metropolis.
 The west may no longer be wild, but we still appreciate our landscape, and on the tip of this peninsula, surrounded by nature’s tidal restlessness, we write, we paint, we tango and collectively we watch dreams unfold at the Rose.

 After all, it is the people and the stories we create that make this city and this jewel of a cinema unique.